2019 Pathways Board Members

-Angie Lillehei is currently Chief Clinical Officer at Sage Health Management Solutions, which provides for appropriate diagnostic orders through information and knowledge at the point of care.
-In her role at SageHMS, she is responsible for clinical criteria development to promote appropriate imaging tests for best practice while minimizing patient radiation exposure.
+Angie Lillehei, PhD, is currently Chief Integrator at Minnesota Personalized Medicine, which serves those with complex, chronic and mysterious health issues from a holistic perspective.
+She is also founder and principal of Noctilessence™, a company that sells and distributes a sleep inhalation patch for better sleep.
 She has held various other positions in health care management in both corporate and community settings.
-In addition she is currently working on her PhD in Nursing with a minor through the Center of Spirituality and Healing at the University of Minnesota.
-Her interest is in the integration of traditional medicine and complementary and alternative healing.
-Angie has served in several industry and community leadership positions including President-elect of the School of Public Health Alumni Society, Member of Penny George Institute for Health and Healing Task Force, Vice Chair of Deva House, a pediatric hospice residence; President of the Metropolitan Visiting Nurse Association board; and Governing Council Board member of the Minnesota Public Health Association.
-She lives in Minneapolis and has three young adult children.
+In addition she completed her PhD in Nursing with a minor through the Center of Spirituality and Healing at the University of Minnesota.
+Her interest and passion lie in shifting the paradigm of health and healing.
+In addition to being chair of the Pathways board, Angie has served in several industry and community leadership positions including President of the School of Public Health Alumni Society, Member of Penny George Institute for Health and Healing Task Force, Vice Chair of Deva House, a pediatric hospice residence; President of the Metropolitan Visiting Nurse Association board; and Governing Council Board member of the Minnesota Public Health Association.
+She lives in Minneapolis and has three adult children.

 Rufus Winton works in investment management as did his father, Mike Winton, one of the original founders of Pathways.